Uvais-Mohammad/zoom-clone/README.md

 ### Some tips i learned while building this project

 - Always use  ```arch -x86_64 pod install```  instead of  ```pod install```  for ios after adding any package.
+- Run ```open -a ChromiumOrCanaryPathHere --args --disable-web-security --user-data-dir"```  in terminal for disabling Cors issue that makes problem with creating firestore database.

 ### Some project specific tips